API Reference

 heightHeightCell height in pixels

-policystringKey of a policy registered in the hub
+policystringKey of a policy registered in the book

 customCustomCustom data for the cell.
 You can store any arbitrary data here for your application's needs